 There’s a lot of exciting things going on in the world of social media.

-This is just a small selection of social media updates and developments across some of the best social media platforms.
+This is just a small selection of social media updates and developments across some of the topmost popular social media platforms.

 So, let us know if you want more of these posts in the comments!